BrianJenney/react-codify/curriculum/week2.md

 Have students create an input and button to interact with this API:

 A user should select what kind of crime they want displayed using radio buttons then a click should fire off the API request using axios.

+Here are the types of crime you can look up using this API: (must be capitalized)

+VANDALISM
+ROBBERY
+DRUG/NARCOTIC
+VEHICLE THEFT
+ASSAULT

+Refer to `react-axios-solved` as this project can be quite tricky, especially the radio buttons.